sangstar/sangstar.github.io/docs/_posts/2023-05-15-evaluation_metrics.markdown

 ## Precision and Recall
 In my article on [the misconceptions of the imbalanced dataset](https://sangstar.github.io/ml/2023/04/22/imbalanced-datasets.html) I make it clear that accuracy is typically an undesirable metric for classification.
 For the latter, the two big metrics of note are *precision* and *recall*.
-Precision measures the percentage of items that the model detected (labeled as positive) that are actually positive,
+Precision measures the percentage of items that the model detected (labeled as positive) that are actually positive (true positive and false positives ),

 $$ \text{Precision} = \frac{t_p}{t_p + f_p}$$